 Additional duties of a service writer involve developing cost estimates.
 When a customer requests a repair, the service writer logs what parts are needed, how much time should be allocated to make the repair and schedules the appropriate technician for the job based on the customer and their repair needs.
 This information is conveyed to both the customer and the employer of the service writer in a timely fashion.

 There are no educational requirements to become a service writer beyond a high school diploma.
 Product knowledge, and experience are preferred by most employers.
 As there are portions of the customer profile that need to be entered into a computer system, knowledge of office computer programs, such as Microsoft Office, is often a requirement.

 In the automotive industry, there are technical programs that offer associate and bachelor's degrees that can enhance a potential service writer's product knowledge and expertise.
 The curriculum is centered on the technical aspects of automotive repair, such as braking, electrical and suspension systems.
 Earning a degree is not a requirement, but can be a way to gain product knowledge prior to employment.

-Customer service representatives like service writers can expect average job growth from 2012-2022; the U.S. Bureau of Labor Statistics predicts an increase of 13% (www.bls.gov).
-The agency reported that the middle 50% of customer service representatives earned salaries of $24,300-$39,410 in May 2013.
+Customer service representatives like service writers can expect a decline in job growth from 2018-2028; the U.S. Bureau of Labor Statistics predicts a decrease of 2% (www.bls.gov).
+The agency reported that the middle 50% of customer service representatives earned salaries of $33,750 in May 2018.